MicrosoftDocs/azure-devops-docs/docs/reference/xml/define-link-controls.md

 [!INCLUDE [version-lteq-2017](../../includes/version-lt-eq-2017.md)]

 > [!IMPORTANT]
->This article applies to customization for the On-premises XML process model and the old webform.
+>This article applies to customization for the On-premises XML process model and the old web form.
 For the new web form, see [LinksControlOptions XML elements](linkscontroloptions-xml-elements.md).
 (Customizing the link controls isn't a supported feature For the Inheritance process model.)
 >
 >For an overview of process models, see [Customize your work tracking experience](../customize-work.md).